PaulLeCam/react-leaflet/.github/ISSUE_TEMPLATE/bug-report.md

 **Issues opened without using this template will be closed unless they have a good reason not to follow this template.**

 - [ ] All peer dependencies are installed: React, ReactDOM and Leaflet.
-- [ ] Using the latest RC version of React and ReactDOM v18.
+- [ ] Using the latest version of React and ReactDOM v18.
-- [ ] Using the supported version of Leaflet (v1.7.1 minimum) and its corresponding CSS file is loaded.
+- [ ] Using the supported version of Leaflet (v1.8.0 minimum) and its corresponding CSS file is loaded.
 - [ ] Using the [latest v4 version of React-Leaflet](https://github.com/PaulLeCam/react-leaflet/releases).
 - [ ] The issue has not already been reported.
 - [ ] Make sure you have followed the [quick start guide](https://leafletjs.com/examples/quick-start.html) for Leaflet.
-- [ ] Make sure you have fully read the [documentation](https://react-leaflet.js.org/docs/next/start-introduction) and that you understand the [limitations](https://react-leaflet.js.org/docs/next/start-introduction#limitations).
+- [ ] Make sure you have fully read the [documentation](https://react-leaflet.js.org/docs/start-introduction) and that you understand the [limitations](https://react-leaflet.js.org/docs/start-introduction#limitations).

 ### Expected behavior